Contributing health and spa writer Sheryl Kraft offers some simple steps for staying fit while traveling.

 One thing I love about traveling is the opportunity to change up my routine.
 But sometimes that can be just the thing I hate about traveling.

 You see, I take my workout routine pretty seriously.
 I’ve gotten into the habit of doing a variety of things to keep me healthy, toned, and energetic – the elliptical or treadmill, barre, and spin classes.
 Travel often means abandoning these, or at the very least, searching for and locating a facility that offers what you’re used to – and that’s a tall order (and many times, not something you want to take time out of your day to do).

 And abandoning fitness – especially when it’s likely you’ll be indulging in some new yummy local (and fattening) foods – can leave you with an unwelcome weight gain upon your return.

-That’s where flexibility and planning comes in.
+That’s where flexibility and planning come in.
 Travel does not always mean giving up on fitness and managing your weight.
 You just have to get creative.

-I also like to pack a pedometer if I go somewhere that requires a lot of walking; seeing those numbers add up is very inspiring.
+Unless I’m wearing my smartwatch, I also like to pack a simple pedometer if I go somewhere that requires a lot of walking; seeing those numbers add up can be very motivating.

 If you’re driving, use your bathroom breaks to get out and stretch and take a short stroll.
 While traveling by train, you may also have the opportunity to walk outdoors when the train stops to let passengers on and off.

 I recently flew to southern California—a good six-plus hour trip from New York (since the winds were not blowing in our favor).
 Although I was plenty tired when I arrived (I had to wake up at 3:00 AM), after dropping my bags, I immediately grabbed my BFF and headed out for an 8-mile walk at one of my all-time favorite spots, Torrey Pines State Natural Reserve along the coast.